lisahabermehl/Calendar/docs/PROCESSBOOK.md

 ### Process
 * "An OAuth2 client already exists for this package name and SHA-1 in another project.
 You can omit the SHA-1 for now and read more about this situation and how to resolve it." >>> "Authentication: To use Google as an auth provider, you must manually whitelist the client ID from your existing project in the Sign-In configuration." **Problem?
 Or just don't add SHA-1 to Firebase project?**
+* made an AlertDialog + SQLiteDatabase for user to add a new task

 ### Important decisions
 *

+# day 9
+### TODO
+* make Todo list ready to link with MyCalendar: a column for user to give time needed for a task,